 South Korea has the world’s highest number of broadband services per capita.
 Korea’s policy emphasis has been to establish an Ultra Broadband convergence Network (UBcN) with 1Gb/s speeds on fixed lines and 10Mb/s on wireless.

 This report provides an overview of South Korea’s broadband market, government initiatives and technologies including cable modem, DSL, FttH, Apartment-LAN, and WiBro.
-IPTV statistics are included as well as broadband forecasts to 2021 and statistics on market share of the major broadband providers.
+IPTV statistics are included as well as broadband forecasts to 2022 and statistics on market share of the major broadband providers.

-The widespread adoption of the Internet in South Korea coupled with the continued pace of development has resulted in an exciting digital economy.
 This report also looks at various aspects of the digital economy in South Korea that support the drive to converged services.
 It includes information on e-commerce users, e-banking and e-government.
 It also contains information on internet usage patterns.